Texas Merchant Cash Advance Attorneys

 These often unsolicited loans are aggressively peddled by non-traditional lenders who prey on desperate business owners like you who are so intent on keeping their businesses afloat they fail to see the hidden risks they are taking.
 Unfortunately, once sucked in by the first loan, it can be nearly impossible to get out due to high fees and even higher interest rates.
 Even business owners who make their payments on time can fall victim to the these unscrupulous lender's practices.
 And if you find yourself taking out a second loan to help pay the first - a practice known as loan stacking - your livelihood is now in a death spiral!

-If you are already caught in the trap of one or more MCAs, we can help!
+If you are already caught in the trap of one or more MCAs, and your business is in Texas, we can help!
 We'll examine your situation at no cost and advise you on the best possible debt structure to help save your business from collapsing under the weight of the debt and related collection actions.

 In addition, we'll: